-Glunz & Jensen's after-market business includes sales of spare parts, consumables for iCtP products, installation, repair, and preventive maintenance of hardware.
-After-market business includes both the offset- and the flexo segments.
-In addition to enhanced profitability, it strengthens the relationship with customers, provides valuable feedback and dialogue with the daily users.
+Glunz & Jensen's aftermarket business includes sales of spare parts, consumables for iCtP products, installation, repair, and preventive maintenance of hardware.
+In addition to enhanced profitability, it strengthens the relationship with customers, provides valuable feedback and dialogue with the end-users.